RUPT:™ Rapid, Unpredictable, Paradoxical, Tangled

 - When rapid, unpredictable paradoxes are embedded in “tangled” causes and effect chaotic systems, triggering reactions that are more subjective than linear or logical.

-If these RUPT situations sound all too familiar, RUPT also offers competencies for navigating complex challenges:
+If these these challenging situations sound all too familiar, the good news is that RUPT™ also offers competencies for navigating complex challenges:

-Since the turbulence of RUPT is relentless and nothing can be taken for granted, learning agility is essential throughout your life.
+Since the turbulence of RUPT™ is relentless and nothing can be taken for granted, developing learning agility is essential throughout your career.

-In the RUPT environment, we don’t have the luxury of relying entirely on sending our leaders through leadership development experiences.
+In a RUPT™ environment, we don’t have the luxury of relying entirely on sending our leaders through leadership development experiences.
 Instead, we need to see real-life challenges and mentoring as part of the 70-20-10 model of leadership development.

-The developmental experiences must be designed around leaders’ actual complex (RUPT) challenges so that they’re equipped with the mindset, skillset, and toolset to handle these and further challenges.
+The developmental experiences must be designed around leaders’ actual complex challenges, so that they’re equipped with the mindset, skillset, and toolset to handle these and further challenges.

 - Creating safety within their own groups.